 Harry Styles’ tour has come to an end.
 It ended not with a bang, but with the 24-year-old former One Directioner refusing to end his final song, Kiwi, instead playing it three times in succession without stopping for breath.
 At one point, he sprinted down the middle aisle of the Los Angeles Forum without security to sing a few verses on the “B” stage, unwilling to let go of the magic of this tour, not without giving himself and the 17,500 people dancing and screaming and giving themselves over to this moment one last sparkly hurrah.

 I know all of this because I was watching the livestream via Periscope a few thousand miles away, at 2 a.m. on the East Coast.
 Me and 13,000 other people.
 Don’t tell me girls and women don’t know what the hell they’re talking about when they choose someone to stan who espouses kindness, self-acceptance, and inclusiveness as primary values.
-Who thanks everyone in attendance for trusting him enough to show up, who makes a special effort to recognize the fans sitting behind the stage, and who, rather than belittling his boy band past, celebrates it.
+Can we please move past this sexist, lazy logic?

 We’re living in a time of rigid gender expectations that contribute to a system of global patriarchy and misogyny that is damaging to everyone, wherever you may fall on the gender spectrum.
 The pain strict gender norms cause comes in so many flavors.
 We’re starting to get better at talking about how women, girls, and non-conforming folks suffer under sexism and other gender-based forms of intolerance, hate, and oppression, but we still especially suck at talking about the ways in which men and boys suffer, too.